 Lee Fields & The Expressions

-Backed by The Expressions and their incomparable soul-sound musicianship, as well as Brooklyn’s own Truth & Soul record label, Lee Fields’ last two albums–My World and Faithful Man–has landed them all over the world.
+Backed by The Expressions and their incomparable soul-sound musicianship, as well as Brooklyn’s own Truth & Soul record label, Lee Fields’ last two albums–My World and Faithful Man– have landed them all over the world.
 From sold-out shows in music meccas like New York City, L.A., Chicago, Berlin, London, and Amsterdam to TV performances in France, the UK, and Germany–there is a perfection and evolution of the soul sound from Lee Fields & The Expressions that everyone needs to hear.

 This is why no one can call a Lee Fields record on Truth & Soul a “throwback.”
-It has hints, sounds, feelings that may be familiar but then there are textures, themes, and approaches that challenge the genre and stretch the sound into something else, something decidedly Lee Fields.
+It has hints, sounds, and feelings that may be familiar but then there are textures, themes, and approaches that challenge the genre and stretch the sound into something else, something decidedly Lee Fields.

 To be sure, a good part of this Lee Fields sound can be chalked up to Truth & Soul producers and co-owners Jeff Silverman and Leon Michels, as well as the team of top-notch musicians involved.
 The artists you hear behind Lee Fields are some of the same that have backed the likes of Aloe Blacc, Sharon Jones, El Michels Affair, Adele, Liam Bailey, Ghostface Killah, and Jay-Z to name a few.

-This distinctive sound and style, a long time in the making, is again on blast with Emma Jean, the upcoming Summer album release from Lee Fields & The Expressions on Truth & Soul.
+This distinctive sound and style, a long time in the making, is again on blast with Emma Jean, the Summer 2014 album release from Lee Fields & The Expressions on Truth & Soul.
 Here, once more, the rules of the soul genre are tested, changed, and updated, showing that Fields and company have a very real command of this sound.
 To be sure, there are those that may be content with identifying and following the formulas of soul music’s past.
 But this new record–and the ones before it–show that Lee Fields, The Expressions, and Truth & Soul are more interested in where it can go next.